Graduate Students

 Dominique McKnight, M.A.

-Dominique McKnight is a third-year graduate student working with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic.
+Dominique McKnight is a fourth-year graduate student working with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic.
 Dominique graduated in 2017 with a BA in psychology.
 Following graduation, she worked as a Clinical Research Associate at Memorial Sloan Kettering Cancer Center, looking at treatment safety and efficacy.
 Dominique is interested in self-reported measures of anxiety, treatment, and dissemination.

 dominique.mcknight@temple.edu